Inn at Woodhaven

 Inn at Woodhaven photo by Jumping Rocks.

-February is still frozen and March is an incredibly temperamental month in Kentucky with large temperature swings, but that doesn’t mean you can’t put seeds to soil.
-If you’re looking to start a vegetable garden, these cold months are actually a great time to get seedlings going indoors.
-According to LouisvilleGrows.org’s planting calendar, February is ideal for starting seeds for delicious leafy greens like arugula, kale, and collards, herbs like basil, and veggies like cauliflower and eggplant.
+February is still frozen and March is an incredibly temperamental month in Kentucky with large temperature swings, but that doesn’t mean you can’t put flower or vegetable seeds to soil.
+Here’s how to get started.

 White wicker patio chairs and wrought iron bench on balcony with green trees in the background